 \begin{proof} We test \eqref{euler-lagrange-curve} with \(\gamma'\) and obtain

 The left-hand side can be further simplified as

 which completes the proof. \end{proof}

 As already stated in the introduction it is obvious that harmonic maps solve \eqref{euler-lagrange}.
-We will give several conditions under which semi-biharmonic maps must be harmonic generalizing several results from \cite{MR2004799,MR2124627}.
+We will give several conditions under which interpolating sesqui-harmonic maps must be harmonic generalizing several results from \cite{MR2124627,MR2004799}.
 To achieve these results we will frequently make use of the following Bochner formula:

 \begin{Lem} Let \(\phi\colon M\to N\) be a smooth solution of \eqref{euler-lagrange}.
 Then the following Bochner formula holds

 \end{Lem} \begin{proof} This follows by a direct calculation. \end{proof}

 \begin{Prop} Suppose that \((M,h)\) is a compact Riemannian manifold.
 Let \(\phi\colon M\to N\) be a smooth solution of \eqref{euler-lagrange}. \begin{enumerate} \item If \(N\) has non-positive curvature \(K^N\leq 0\) and \(\delta_1,\delta_2\) have the same sign then \(\phi\) is harmonic. \item If \(|d\phi|^2\leq\frac{\delta_1}{|R^N|_{L^\infty}\delta_2}\) and \(\delta_1,\delta_2\) have the same sign then \(\phi\) is harmonic. \end{enumerate} \end{Prop} \begin{proof} The first statement follows directly from \eqref{bochner-tension} by application of the maximum principle.
 For the second statement we estimate \eqref{bochner-tension} as